-People also relapse because they decide to quit abruptly without the aid of a rehab treatment program.
+Also, people relapse because they decide to quit abruptly without the aid of a rehab treatment program.
 They withdraw from whatever substance they were taking without medication-assisted treatment or a detox program.
 This causes them to have a much worse experience, therefore, leading them to relapse.

-Seek Help When You Relapse
+Seek Help When You Relapse at Tides Edge Detox

 At Tides Edge, our caring staff is here to lead you back to the path of recovery.
 If you’ve slipped back into drugs or alcohol again, you won’t find any judgment from us —only help and compassion.

 At our 60-bed treatment rehab, you will discover a broad range of treatment options to complement your healing journey.
 Some of these treatments include: